 Login password protection is a crucial part of Windows 10 ecosystem.
 It allows you to protect a computer from unauthorized viewing or access, and it forms the first level of digital security for the information inside.
 There are several ways to reset a password in Windows 10.
 Two methods are explained here: when the password is known, you can change it directly from Command Prompt, or CMD; when you have forgotten the password, it’s better to use a special tool like PassFolk SaverWin.

-Method 1: Reset Windows 10 Administrator Password in Command Prompt
+Steps to Reset Windows 10 Administrator Password in Command Prompt

 If you want to do anything in Command Prompt at the system level, you will need to have access to an administrator account.
-This is nothing more than a user account with elevated privileges that allow you to change or reset passwords, and do other admin tasks.
+This is nothing more than a user account with elevated privileges that allow you to change or reset Windows passwords, and do other admin tasks.
 To use this method, you will first need to log into the admin account and then open an elevated CMD.
 Just follow the steps below:

 Step 1: On your keyboard, press the Control+Shift+Enter key combination to open CMD in admin mode.